René Abeliuk: Political career

 Abeliuk entered politics in 1948, joining the Radical Party of Chile.

 On 3 August 1971 Abeliuk, with several of his colleagues, left the Radical Party and founded the Party of the Radical Left (PIR).
 In 1972 he served as secretary of the Federation of Democratic Opposition, a coalition of the PIR, the Christian Democratic Party and the National Democratic Party.
 This coalition later became the Confederation of Democracy, in which Abeliuk served as vice president.

-Between 1973 and 1980, during the regime of Augusto Pinochet, Abeliuk held high ranking positions within the Social Democracy Party — the successor to the PIR — and later left to join the Party for Democracy, founded to oppose the dictatorship.
+Between 1973 and 1980, during the regime of Augusto Pinochet, Abeliuk held high ranking positions within the Chilean Social Democracy Party — the successor to the PIR — and later left to join the Party for Democracy, founded to oppose the dictatorship.
 Between 1983 and 1986 he served on the executive committee of the opposition Democratic Alliance.

-In the mid-1980s, Abeliuk was one of the main promoters and signatories of the National Agreement for a Transition to Full Democracy, a plan promoted by the Archbishop of Santiago, Juan Francisco Fresno.
+In the mid 1980s, Abeliuk was one of the main promoters and signatories of the National Agreement for a Transition to Full Democracy, a plan promoted by the Archbishop of Santiago, Juan Francisco Fresno.

 When Patricio Aylwin was elected president in 1990, he designated Abeliuk as Executive Vice President of Corporación de Fomento de la Producción (Corfo), where he served until the end of Aylwin's first term in 1994.